Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: Abstract

 \section{Abstract}

-The bi-local fields are the quantum fields of two-particle systems bounded by a relativistic potential.
-Such a two-particle system, the bi-local system, forms the constrained dynamical systems, which are similar to but simpler to the string models.
-Because of this simplified structure of constrained dynamics, however, it is rather limited to introduce the interactions to the bi-local fields with other fields.
-In this paper, the interaction between the bi-local fields and a constant electric field is studied by taking the consistency of constraints into account.
-In particular, we pay attention to the structure of the ground states of the bi-local systems, since the ground states are determined depending on the electric field.
-As an application of this formalism, we also evaluate the Schwinger effect for the bi-local systems, which gives the pair production probability of the bound states as a function of the charges of respective particles and the coupling constant in the binding potential.
+The bi-local fields are the quantum fields of two-particle systems, the bi-local, systems, bounded by relativistic potentials.
+Since those form constrained dynamical systems, it is limited to introduce the interactions of the bi-local fields with other fields.
+In this paper, the interaction between the bi-local fields and a constant electric field $E$ is studied with consideration for the consistency of constraints.
+Then, we evaluate the Schwinger effect for the bi-local systems, which gives the pair production probability of the bound states as a function of the charges of respective particles and the coupling constant in the binding potential.
+Through this analysis, we also discuss the possibility for the dissociation of bi-local systems due to the electric field.

 \keywords{ Bi-local fields, Constrained dynamics, Schwinger effect }